Car Buying Strategies

 Toyota knows the Tacoma is already a great vehicle, so they haven’t changed much for 2018.
 A new color choice, Cement, is available for some of the trims.
 The five-speed manual transmission has been discontinued in favor of a six-speed manual, and all trims get the Toyota Safety Sense-P suite as a standard.

-Top 10 Reasons to Buy a 2018 Toyota Tacoma – The Pros
+Ten Reasons You May Like the 2018 Toyota Tacoma – The Pros

 1. Tough, Durable Exterior